 But it also involves a $32 investment that is primed to soar... with the chance of hitting $200 in the next two years.

-Even the threat of a China invasion of Taiwan would drive this investment higher.
+Even the threat of a Chinese invasion of Taiwan would drive this investment higher.
 And that threat is very real... right now.

 This Isn’t a Conspiracy Theory...

-Xi himself has made it clear that he wants to take over Taiwan...
+President Xi Himself Has Made It Clear That He Wants to Take Over Taiwan...

 China’s plan to take over Taiwan is not a secret.
-In a speech given to the Chinese Communist Congress, Xi received the most applause when he said
+In a speech given to the Chinese Communist Congress, President Xi Jinping received the most applause when he said...

-“Resolving the Taiwan question and realizing China's complete unification is a historic mission and an unshakable commitment of the Communist Party of China
+“Resolving the Taiwan question and realizing China’s complete unification is a historic mission and an unshakable commitment of the Communist Party of China...

-No one should underestimate the great resolve, the strong will and the extraordinary capability of the Chinese people to defend their national sovereignty and territorial integrity”
+No one should underestimate the great resolve, the strong will and the extraordinary capability of the Chinese people to defend their national sovereignty and territorial integrity.”